 1 Yoga session - Focus on visualisation and breathing

 1 hiking day - Typically 6-8 hour day with 25kg backpack

 The journey to Everest started in September 2012 and included a number of significant physical preparation milestones that Paul set for himself along the way to challenge and test readiness in advance of the big climb.
 The timeline also included ice climbing training, advanced Alpine skills training in Alps in 2013 along with solo climb of Mt.
-Blanc and a range of other Alpine peaks that same year, culminating in the completion of the 6th Summit (Vinson Massif in Antarctica) in January 2014.
+Blanc and a range of other Alpine peaks that same year, culminating in the completion of the 6th Summit (Mount Vinson in Antarctica) in January 2014.
 The preparation then continued and intensified in the run up to Everest in April 2014, with regular long-day treks with the University of Limerick outdoor pursuits club.
 Image below shows a mixture of hill trekking, ice climbing, alpine training, running, cycling, personal training, altitude training and altitude living in the months leading up to departure to Everest.
 It is also punctuated by assessments (Bloods, VO2max, DXA Body Scans) to utilise Sports Science to help better inform training zones and needs along the way.